Skip to content

 All clusters will run with their own Slurm batch system and job submission is possible only from their respective login nodes.

 Over the last decade we have been running our HPC system of high heterogeneity with a single Slurm batch system.
 This made things very complicated, especially to inexperienced users.
-With the replacement of the Taurus system by the cluster Barnard we now create homogeneous clusters with their own Slurm instances and with cluster specific login nodes running on the same CPU.
-Job submission will be possible only from within the cluster (compute or login node).
+With the replacement of the Taurus system by the cluster Barnard in 2023 we have a new archtictural design comprising six homogeneous clusters with their own Slurm instances and with cluster specific login nodes running on the same CPU.
+Job submission is possible only from within the corresponding cluster (compute or login node).

-All clusters will be integrated to the new InfiniBand fabric and have then the same access to the shared filesystems.
-This recabling will require a brief downtime of a few days.
+All clusters are integrated to the new InfiniBand fabric and have the same access to the shared filesystems.
+You find a comprehensive documentation on the available working and permanent filesystems on the page Filesystems.

 Architecture overview 2023